 - removal of plaster in preparation for a professional lime plasterer

-On completion of those two initial phases, it is hoped to proceed to a further phase of works to establish accommodation of a ‘camping barn’ standard in part of Pardshaw Quaker Centre.
+We are also planning ahead and hope to proceed to a further phase of works to establish accommodation of a ‘camping barn’ standard in part of Pardshaw Quaker Centre.

 Costs and Fundraising